 The 1st quartile house price in Queenstown Lakes District is \$375,000 and the average median income in QLDC is \$63,800.
 The 1st quartile (25th %) is considered the target price for the affordable housing scheme.
 The demand model is based on the current and future income level required to purchase a 1st quartile house.
 This takes into account appreciating house prices and inflated income levels.
-The income level required to purchase a 1st quartile house increases over time.
-This is due to the affordability gap widening as house prices increase faster than income inflation.
+The income level required to purchase a 1st quartile to the affordability gap widening as house prices increase faster than income inflation.